 The Supplier should also provide a priced schedule of consumables, spare parts and routine maintenance that are expected to be required on the basis of a normal utilization of the equipment over a period of 3years.

-The buses shall be subject to a warranty period ofBase Vehicle Warranty: Minimum of two (2) years or 60,000 km, whichever comes first.
+The buses shall be subject to a warranty period of:

+Base Vehicle Warranty: Minimum of two (2) years or 60,000 km, whichever comes first.

 Battery Pack Warranty: Minimum of 5 years or 15,000 km whichever comes first, covering failure and degradation below 70% State of Health (SoH)